kosdev-code/kos-buildpublish/documentation/developer-use-case.md

 # Docker Image

 This build process uses a Docker image for a reproducible build environment.
 Prior to using this tool, you must have the Docker image on your machine.

+The docker image for the local "developer" use case can be built by running the "build_docker_for_developer" script in the docker folder.

-To build the Docker image, run the setup_kosbuilder.sh script from this repository.
-A docker image is publicly available which can be used.
+The docker image for the local "automation" use case can be built by running the "build_docker" script in the docker folder.
+Additionally, a docker image is publicly available which can be used.
 See https://github.com/kosdev-code/kos-buildpublish/pkgs/container/kos-buildpublish%2Fkos_builder

-# Build Configuration File

-The same build configuration file from the automation use case applies to the developer use case.
-However, it is expected that you might not publish artifacts in the developer use case.

-# Developer Mode
+# Usage

-In Developer mode, the build and publish process runs on a development machine.
-This mode is useful for proving the build and publish process locally prior to deploying to automation.
+Both the local "developer" use case and local "automation" use case work similarly.
+The difference between them is that the local "developer" use case mounts your working folder to $HOME/work, and any files that are modified, created, or deleted in $HOME/work are persisted on your host machine.
+The local "automation" use case simply copies all files from your local tree to the docker container.
+No files are ever modified on your local host machine.

 Before we start, we must have: